 A Fund will write call options and put options only if they are "covered."
 In the case of a call option on a security, the option is "covered" if a Fund owns the security underlying the call or has an absolute and immediate right to acquire that security without additional cash consideration (or, if additional cash consideration is required, cash or other assets determined to be liquid by the Investment Adviser in accordance with procedures established by the Board, in such amount are segregated by the Funds' custodian) upon conversion or exchange of other securities held by a Fund.
-For a call option on an index, the option is covered if a Fund maintains with its custodian assets determined to be liquid by the Investment Adviser in accordance with procedures established by the Board, in a amount equal to the contract value of the index.
-A call option is also covered if a Fund holds a call on the same security or index as the call written where the exercise price of the call written, provided the difference is maintained by a Fund in segregated assets determined to be liquid by the Investment Adviser in accordance with procedures established by the Board.
-A put option on a security or an index is "covered" if a Fund segregates assets determined to be liquid by the Investment Adviser in accordance with procedures established by the Board in a fund segregates assets determined to be liquid by the Investment Adviser in accordance with procedures established by the Board.
+For a call option on an index, the option is covered if a Fund maintains with its custodian assets determined to be liquid by the Investment Adviser in accordance with procedures established by the Board, in an amount equal to the contract value of the index.
+A call option is also covered if a Fund holds a call on the same security or index as the call written where the exercise price of the call held is: (i) equal to or less than the exercise price of the call written, or (ii) greater than the exercise price of the call written, provided the difference is maintained by a Fund in segregated assets determined to be liquid by the Investment Adviser in accordance with procedures established by the Board.
 A put option on a security or an index is "covered" if a Fund segregates assets determined to be liquid by the Investment Adviser in accordance with procedures established by the Board equal to the exercise price.
-A put option is also covered if a Fund holds a put on the same security or index as the put written where the exercise price of the put held is: (i) equal to or greater than the exercise price of the put written where the exercise price of the put written where the exercise price of the put written where the exercise price of the put held
+A put option is also covered if a Fund holds a put on the same security or index as the put written where the exercise price of the put held is: (i) equal to or greater than the exercise price of the put written, or (ii) less than the exercise price of the put written, provided the difference is maintained by a Fund in segregated assets determined to be liquid by the Investment Adviser in accordance with procedures established by the Board.